-Looking ahead to 2017-18, there will be a continued focus by the library on providing a high level of support to Queensland's busy judges and their support staff.
+Looking ahead to 2018-19, there will be a continued focus by the library on providing a high level of support to Queensland's busy judges and their support staff.
 This will include supporting adoption of the 'go anywhere' electronic versions of popular legal loose-leaf publications designed to be downloaded to tablets and other mobile devices, as well as training and support in identifying, locating and making more effective and efficient use of the range of print, electronic and online resources available to the judiciary.
-We look forward to increased use of the Virtual Legal Library service by eligible Queensland legal practitioners, to the launch of the Queensland Judgments website, and to redeveloped SCLQ CaseLaw services.
+We look forward to increased use of the Virtual Legal Library service by eligible Queensland legal practitioners, and to redeveloped SCLQ CaseLaw services.
 Together these initiatives will contribute to improved legal information services for the Queensland judiciary, legal profession and public.